JL1172/node-space-api/src/0-customer-module/README.md

              4. recipient
              5. sender (for configuration purposes of nodemailer)
              6. implement ai sprucing of the message at the end, and then have it present an alternate suggested message.
-       - [ ] on successful posting of the message, you will recieve the original message with a prompting to have ai improve the message with the next endpoint
+       - [ ] on successful posting of the message, you will recieve the original message with a prompting to have ai improve the message with the next endpoint (optional)
-       - [ ] create /ai-message-recommendation endpoint that uses ai to enhance the message.
+       - [ ] create /ai-message-recommendation endpoint that uses ai to enhance the message. (optional)
        - [ ] on success of everything, there will be a /send-customer-message post endpoint to send final message to customer.
 2. [ ] view messages with customers
 3. [ ] view past projects with customers